-If you find that your files are missing after a Windows 10 upgrade, then this post will suggest a few ways, which can help you recover your lost files.
+If you find that your files are missing after a Windows 11 or Windows 10 upgrade, then this post will suggest a few ways, which can help you recover your lost files.

 Now see if you see any Administrator account which has an arrow pointing downwards.
 This means that the account has been disabled.
 Double-click on it open its Properties box and uncheck the Account is disabled check box.
 Click Apply/OK and exit.

 Restart your computer, log in with this account and see if you can find the files.

 If you have backups, restore them from the backups.
 If you don’t then see if you can retrieve the files from the Windows.old folder.
 You could also make use of the Data Recovery Tool from Microsoft.

 There are other places you could see.
 If these folders exist on your system please see if the lost files are there:

 %SYSTEMDRIVE%\$INPLACE.~TR\ %SYSTEMDRIVE%\$INPLACE.~TR\Machine\Data\Documents and Settings\<User_Name>\ %SYSTEMDRIVE%\$WINDOWS.~Q\ %SYSTEMDRIVE%\$WINDOWS.~Q\Data\Documents and Settings\<User_Name>\

 This is applicable in case your upgrade failed or in case of incomplete data migration.
 You will be required to show hidden and operating system files & folders.

 6] Check the entire drive for the missing data files

 In case you are unable to locate data, use an Administrator command prompt to perform a check on the entire drive for the missing data files.